 Piper NV Smart Home Night Vision Security Camera

-As such it comes in at $279 (For the latest prices and discounts, check here), but the extra features help to protect the home, so can be considered a wise investment.
+For its latest prices, check here.
+The extra features help to protect the home, so can be considered a wise investment.
 The video side is handled over WiFi, but the extra benefits of its Z-Wave connection soon become apparent.

 As a Z-Wave device, it can talk to other selected devices (check with Piper to ensure yours are on the list) such as lighting, alarms, locks, and trigger further actions.

 Further security features include SSL encryption to protect your video transmissions.
 It also comes with battery backup so if the power goes out, it can still record, although you’ll need Internet somehow to access it.
-With its security focus, the Piper NV
+With its security focus, the Piper NVNo products found.

 3.4 megapixel camera with 180 degree view and night vision